-NUR 231: Principles of Anatomy, 4(3+1)
+NUR 231: Principles of Anatomy, 4(3+1+0) Pre-requisite: BIO 101

 This course introduces human anatomy in an easy way.
 Topics include; the musculoskeletal system , the cardiovascular system, the integumentary system, the urinary system, the respiratory system, the digestive system , the endocrine system, the reproductive system , and the nervous system.
 The theoretical part will be enhanced through practice in lab.